Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancer occurs when abnormal cells form a tumor.
 A tumor is a lump of cells that grow uncontrolled.
 Initial tests that may indicate cancer of the prostate include a digital rectal exam, a PSA (prostate specific antigen blood test), ultrasound, and others.
 A core needle biopsy will be done if your health care provider thinks you have prostate cancer.
 A thin needle is used to remove small samples of prostate tissue.
 Usually multiple biopsies are taken.
 These samples are checked for cancer.

 A biopsy takes about 15 to 20 minutes.
-Before it starts, you may be given an enema or suppository to clear the bowels.
+You may be given an enema or suppository before the biopsy to clear the bowels.
 Antibiotics are given at least 1 hour prior to the biopsy.
 During the procedure:

 You may be given a sedative, local pain killer, or pain medicine.

-A small probe is inserted into the rectum as you lie on your side.
-An image of your prostate can then be seen on a video monitor.
+A small probe is put into the rectum as you lie on your side.
+A picture of your prostate can then be seen on a monitor.
 This is called a transrectal ultrasound (TRUS).